-ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the entity expects to receive (i.e. all shortfalls), discounted at the original EIR.
+ECL is the difference between all contractual cash flows that are due to the Group in accordance with the contract and all the cash flows that the entity expects to receive (i.e. all shortfalls), discounted at the original EIR.
 When estimating the cash flows, an entity is required to consider:

-- (i) All contractual terms of the financial instrument (including prepayment, extension etc.) over the expected life of the financial instrument.
-However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the financial instrument. - (ii) Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
+(i) All contractual terms of the financial instrument (including prepayment, extension etc.) over the expected life of the financial instrument.
+However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the financial instrument;

+(ii) Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.

-As a practical expedient, the Company uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
+As a practical expedient, the Group uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivable and is adjusted for forward-looking estimates.
 At regular intervals, the historically observed default rates are updated and changes in forward-looking estimates are analysed.

 ECL impairment loss allowance (or reversal) is recognised as an income/expense in the statement of profit and loss during the period.
+This amount is reflected under the head other expenses in the statement of profit and loss.
 The balance sheet presentation for various financial instruments is described below:

 Financial assets measured at amortised cost, contractual revenue receivable: ECL is presented as an allowance, i.e. as an integral part of the measurement of those assets in the balance sheet.
 The allowance reduces the net carrying amount.
-Until the asset meets write off criteria, the Company does not reduce impairment allowance from the gross carrying amount.
+Until the asset meets write off criteria, the Group does not reduce impairment allowance from the gross carrying amount.